How much exercise should your puppy get?

 In this article

-Each dog has different activity needs depending on a number of factors, so it can be confusing knowing exactly how much exercise your dog requires each day.
+Each dog has different activity needs depending on a number of factors, so it can be confusing to know exactly how much exercise your dog requires each day.
 Small dogs can have unlimited energy, big dogs can be couch potatoes, and so on.